An old fence at the top of the Olive Grove Slope

-The slope in summer
+The Olive Grove slope in winter

 Before we planted the olive trees in 2001, we had put in paths across the slope which took our ride on mower with attached trailer quite easily.
 The other great aspect of the slope was that it can be viewed from the west bank of the house so it was great to be able to look and imagine vistas (which I did quite often).
 Drought tolerant trees such as Jacarandas, Brachychitons, Grevilleas, Frangipanis, Crepe Myrtle, Dombeyas and Euphorbia Cotinifolia have been added to create more colour